Optimal Fast Johnson-Lindenstrauss Embeddings for Large Data Sets: Abstract

 \section{Abstract}

-We introduce a new fast construction of a Johnson-Lindenstrauss matrix based on the composition of the following two embeddings: A fast construction by the second author joint with Ward \cite{riptojl} maps points into a space of lower, but not optimal dimension.
-Then a subsequent transformation by a dense matrix with independent entries reaches an optimal embedding dimension.
+Johnson-Lindenstrauss embeddings are widely used to reduce the dimension and thus the processing time of data.
+To reduce the total complexity, also fast algorithms for applying these embeddings are necessary.
+To date, such fast algorithms are only available either for a non-optimal embedding dimension or up to a certain threshold on the number of data points.

-As we show in this note, the computational cost of applying this transform simultaneously to all points in a large data set comes close to the complexity of just reading the data under only very mild restrictions on the size of the data set.
-Along the way, our construction also yields the least restricted Johnson-Lindenstrauss Transform of order optimal embedding dimension known to date that allows for a fast query step, that is, a fast application to an arbitrary point that is not part of the given data set.
+We address a variant of this problem where one aims to simultaneously embed larger subsets of the data set.
+Our method follows an approach by Nelson: A subsampled Hadamard transform maps points into a space of lower, but not optimal dimension.
+Subsequently, a random matrix with independent entries projects to an optimal embedding dimension.